Sexuality of Abraham Lincoln

-Mainstream historians generally hold that Lincoln was heterosexual, noting that the historical context explains any of the supposed evidence.
+Most historians generally hold that Lincoln was heterosexual, noting that the historical context explains any of the supposed evidence.
 Lincoln had romantic ties with women, and he had four children in an enduring marriage to Mary Todd Lincoln.
-However, his intense bonds with men may or may not have had more meaning to them, with one notable case being his close friend Joshua Speed, with whom Lincoln lived together – and slept in the same bed as – for four years.
+However, his intense bonds with men may or may not have had more meaning to them, with one notable case being his close friend Joshua Speed, with whom Lincoln lived – and slept in the same bed – for four years.

 Historical scholarship and debate

 Commentary on President Abraham Lincoln's sexuality has been documented since the early 20th century.
 Attention to the sexuality of public figures has been heightened since the gay rights movement in the late 20th century.
 In his 1926 biography of Lincoln, Carl Sandburg alluded to the early relationship of Lincoln and his friend Joshua Fry Speed as having "a streak of lavender, and spots soft as May violets".
 "Streak of lavender" was period slang for an effeminate man and later connoted homosexuality.
 Sandburg did not elaborate on this comment.
 Historian and psychoanalyst Charles B. Strozier believes that it is unlikely for Sandburg to have used that phrase with homosexual implications, suggesting that he instead used the term to note "Speed's and Lincoln's softer, more vulnerable sides, which shielded their vigorous masculinity".

 In 1999, playwright and activist Larry Kramer claimed that he had uncovered previously unknown documents while conducting research for his work-in-progress, The American People: A History.
 Some were allegedly found hidden in the floorboards of the old store once shared by Lincoln and Joshua Speed.
 According to Kramer, the unseen documents reportedly provided explicit details of a relationship between Lincoln and Speed, and they currently reside in a private collection in Davenport, Iowa.
-Their authenticity, however, has been called into question by historians such as Gabor Boritt, who wrote, "Almost certainly this is a hoax."
+Kramer never produced these documents, and their authenticity has been called into question by historians such as Gabor Boritt, who wrote, "Almost certainly this is a hoax."
 C. A. Tripp also expressed his skepticism over Kramer's discovery, writing, "Seeing is believing, should that diary ever show up; the passages claimed for it have not the slightest Lincolnian ring."

 In 2005, C. A. Tripp's book, The Intimate World of Abraham Lincoln, was posthumously published.
 Tripp was a sex researcher, a protégé of Alfred Kinsey, and was gay.
 He began writing The Intimate World of Abraham Lincoln with Philip Nobile, but they had a falling out.
 Nobile later accused Tripp's book of being fraudulent and distorted.